p16/TwigExtensionsBundle/README.md

 	craue_twig_extensions.formatDateTime.timeFilterAlias="time"
 	craue_twig_extensions.formatDateTime.dateTimeFilterAlias="datetime"

 But, again, pay attention to not accidentally override built-in filters, although you can do it intentionally, e.g. by setting the dateFilterAlias to "date".

+## ChangeLanguageExtension

+Again, you can define aliases:

+	; app/config/parameters.ini
+	craue_twig_extensions.changeLanguage.languageNameAlias=
+	craue_twig_extensions.changeLanguage.localizedPathAlias="path"
+	craue_twig_extensions.changeLanguage.cleanRouteParametersAlias=
+	craue_twig_extensions.changeLanguage.availableLocalesAlias=

+Don't accidentally override built-in filters/functions/globals, although you can do it intentionally, e.g. by setting the localizedPathAlias to "path".